 Exercise 1: Array Methods as Higher-Order Functions

-JavaScript array methods like map
+JavaScript array methods like map, filter, and reduce are higher-order functions.

 Task: